This is part one of a three part series on the “Social Justice Warrior” version of feminism.

 Of course, the demand for anti-catcalling laws is not a feminist or progressive idea, but a call for moral guardians — not unlike what exists in Iran.
 And it would be guaranteed to have a similar impact, if seriously enacted and enforced.
 So, really, SJWs should think a little more about what they’re asking for.
 Is a catcall necessarily the same as ongoing harassment, stalking and rape, or might it just be some unwanted flirtation?
 Maybe there is some grey area there, but should that always be up to cops to decide?
 There can be a major difference between being offensive and being a genuine threat, and there are already usually policies (and folkways, or “rules of thumb”) in place against harassment, stalking and violence.

 The funny thing is, none of this means I’m defending porn as perfectly moral.
-Moral ambiguity is actually part of what makes porn popular.
-It’s just to say not everything fits perfectly into a narrative of female = victim and male = perpetrator.
+In fact, moral ambiguity is part of what makes porn popular.
+I’m just saying not everything fits perfectly into a narrative of female = victim and male = perpetrator.

 To be continued.
 Just see Part Two.